-In Descant 154: Sicily, Land of Forgotten Dreams, Gaetano Cipolla discusses the origins of the triskelion symbol on the Sicilian flag: three bent legs radiating from the centre of the coat of arms (perhaps representing the three corners of the island).
+In Descant 154: Sicily, capsule Land of Forgotten Dreams, prostate Gaetano Cipolla discusses the origins of the triskelion symbol on the Sicilian flag: three bent legs radiating from the centre of the coat of arms (perhaps representing the three corners of the island).
 At the centre of the symbol is the head of the Gorgon Medusa.
 According to myth, those who gazed at the ghastly Medusa with her head of snakes were turned to stone.
 Cipolla gives us the history of this symbol as it was used in Sicilian heraldry:

 The head of Medusa became part of Athena’s shield, symbolizing the goddess’s invincibility.
 At the time of the Romans, the head of Medusa was replaced by a sweet-looking young maiden with stalks of wheat protruding from her head instead of the horrifying snakes.
 The substitution was probably made to emphasize the fertility of Sicily.
 The Romans, in fact, used the island as the granary that fed its legions. (p.141)

 As an interesting aside, the coat of arms of Dohalice, Czech Republic (pictured on the right) hasn’t undergone such a revision.
 It prominently displays the ugly, snake-tressed head of Medusa.

 Also in the Sicily issue, Josie Di Sciascio-Andrews draws on the myth to characterize the island in her poem, ‘Sicily’: ‘Medusa’s Gorgon lair / of unexpected dangers / rising from her deep, dark seas.’ (p.
 131)